julieantonio/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 a) O(n), because runtime is directly proportional to the size of n

-b) O(log n), because as n increases, the for loop directly increases, but the while loop increases more slowly. ie- n=3, while loop will run 2x, n=4, while loop will still run 2x, n=5 while loop will then run 3x
+b) O(n * log n), because as n increases, the for loop directly increases, but the while loop increases more slowly/logarithmically.

 c) O(n), because runtime is directly proportional to the size of n